voyager1winterberry/cse372-01srs/srsV5-0.md

 What: Attempt to recover a password and confirm that the recovery email is sent. <br>
 #### 4.4.2 Functions Verification <a name="4.4.2-functions-verification" />
 Verification of the different functionalities within the application.<br>
-***4.4.2.1*** Verify that the home page shall provide access to myTrainer.
+***4.4.2.1*** Verify that the home page shall provide access to My Trainer.
 [3.4.2.1]<br>
 Method: Test<br>
-What: The application shall take the user to the myTrainer page after the myTrainer button has been selected while on the home page.<br>
+What: The application shall take the user to the My Trainer page after the My Trainer button has been selected while on the home page.<br>
-***4.4.2.2*** Verify that the home page shall provide access to myWorkouts.
+***4.4.2.2*** Verify that the home page shall provide access to My Workouts.
 [3.4.2.2]<br>
 Method: Test<br>
-What: The application shall take the user to the myWorkouts page after the myWorkouts button has been pressed while on the home page.<br>
+What: The application shall take the user to the My Workouts page after the My Workouts button has been pressed while on the home page.<br>
-***4.4.2.3*** Verify that the home page shall provide access to myVideos.
+***4.4.2.3*** Verify that the home page shall provide access to My Videos.
 [3.4.2.3]<br>
 Method: Test<br>
-What: The application shall take the user to the myVideos page after the myVideos button has been pressed while on the home page.<br>
+What: The application shall take the user to the My Videos page after the My Videos button has been pressed while on the home page.<br>
-***4.4.2.4*** Verify that the home page shall provide access to myGymMap.
+***4.4.2.4*** Verify that the home page shall provide access to My Gym Map.
 [3.4.2.4]<br>
 Method: Test<br>
-What: The application shall take the user to the myGymMap page after the myGymMap button has been while on the home page.<br>
+What: The application shall take the user to the My Gym Map page after the My Gym Map button has been while on the home page.<br>
 ***4.4.2.5*** Verify that the login page shall provide the user with the ability to recover a lost password.
 [3.4.2.5]<br>
 Method: Test<br>
 What: The application shall provide the user with a temporary password when requested.
 The password will go through email and shall only become the current active password when it is used on the app after the user views it in their email.
 The user will then be required to set a new password immediately after logging in.<br>